 Contact an Attorney in Indianapolis For Your Slip and Fall Lawsuit

 If an owner’s lack of care caused your injury, do not wait to hold them responsible.
 You should meet with an Indianapolis slip and fall lawyer to begin your lawsuit shortly after the incident.
 Our attorneys have decades of experience handling slip and fall cases.
-Our firm has successfully handled hundreds of unfortunate slip and fall incidents.
+We have successfully handled hundreds of unfortunate slip and fall incidents.